 “Although all the giant dinosaurs disappeared, a few small flying dinosaurs — namely, birds — survived,” Gauthier said.
 “We propose that widespread destruction of forests following the asteroid impact favored ground-dwelling birds over tree-dwelling birds.”

 An international team of researchers from the U.S., England, and Sweden pieced together evidence from the plant fossil record and ecology of ancient and modern birds, in order to conduct the study.
-The lead author is Daniel Field, of the Milner Centre for Evolution at the University of Bath.
+The lead author is Daniel Field, of the Milner Center for Evolution at the University of Bath.

 Gauthier said the study’s hypothesis explains the disappearance of the common tree-dwelling birds of the Cretaceous period.
 “It also explains the fact that although many birds live in trees today, their earliest relatives emerging from the wake of the asteroid impact were long-legged ground dwellers,” he said.